0:00

 Profit starts on paper.
 “Mapping things out financially has been huge for me,” says Bryant.
 “Did I get that return on investment?
 Did it exceed or underperform?
 You’ll never really understand your results or how to improve if you don’t plan.”

-Market insight → Everyone’s selling “better-for-you.”
+Market signal → Everyone’s selling “better-for-you.”
 Nobody’s asking better for what?
 Taste matters, but so does time, energy, and cognitive load.
-Know what you’re delivering and double down.